 Making Aloo Methi

-• Heat oil in a large heavy bottom saucepan on medium-high heat.
+• Heat oil in a large, heavy-bottom saucepan on medium-high heat.
+If using mustard oil, heat it till it smokes.
 Then reduce heat a little and add cumin seeds and asafoetida.
 Let them sizzle for a few seconds.

 • Add garlic and gree chili pepper.
 Saute for about 30 seconds until the garlic changes color.